dubcat/PathOfExile/README.md

 ### Highgate

-- Talk to Tasuni
-  - Take Book of Skill

-- Waypoint to The Grand Arena

-### The Grand Arena (33-43)

-- Be Cold Capped

-- Kill Daresso, King of Swords
-  - Loot The Eye of Desire

-- Exit Server

-### Highgate

 - Waypoint to The Crystal Veins

 ### The Crystal Veins (31-41)

 - Talk to Lady Dialla

 - Go to The Belly of The Beast

 ### The Belly of the Beast Level 1 (33-43)

-- Ding Level 34

 - Go to The Belly of the Beast Level 2

 ### The Belly of the Beast Level 2 (34-44)

+- Ding Level 35

 - Kill Piety
   - Talk to Piety

-- Ding Level 35

 - Go to The Harvest